r-lib/devtools/README.md

 `devtools` is opinionated about package development.
 It requires that you use `roxygen2` for documentation and `testthat` for testing.
 Not everyone would agree with this approach, and they are by no means perfect.
-But they have evolved out of the experience of writing over 30 R packages.
+But they have evolved out of the experience of writing hundreds of R packages.

 I'm always happy to hear about what doesn't work for you and where `devtools` gets in your way.
 Either send an email to the [rdevtools mailing